gudashashank/gudashashank/README.md

 ### 🌟 Featured Projects:
 - [Project 1](https://github.com/gudashashank/EqualEyes): EqualEyes aims to advance image captioning technology by combining recent advances in image recognition and language modeling to generate rich and detailed descriptions beyond simple object identification.
-- [Project 2](https://github.com/gudashashank/crop-scan): CropScan is a simple mobile tool that helps farmers and gardeners instantly check if their plants are healthy.
-Just snap a picture of any plant leaf, and our AI technology quickly tells you if it's healthy or sick.
-By catching plant diseases early, CropScan helps farmers save their crops without needing expensive expert advice.
+- [Project 2](https://github.com/gudashashank/compass-assistant): COMPASS is an AI-powered university guidance system that helps international students find and track university programs, living expenses, and career opportunities in the United States.
+The system provides personalized recommendations based on user preferences and maintains an interactive chat interface for queries about universities, costs, weather, and job prospects.
+- [Project 3](https://github.com/gudashashank/tokyo-olympics-analysis): This project aims to build a cloud-based data pipeline using Azure services to analyze and visualize the 2021 Tokyo Olympics dataset.
+The pipeline integrates data ingestion, transformation, and visualization to unlock insights into athlete demographics, country performance, and event participation.
+- [Project 4](https://github.com/gudashashank/apu-sensor-failure-prediction): This project focuses on detecting anomalies in the Auxiliary Power Unit (APU) of metro trains using sensor data.
+The goal is to enable predictive maintenance, enhance system reliability, and minimize downtime by identifying potential failures early.
-- [Project 3](https://github.com/gudashashank/Austin_Animal_Data_Analysis): This project involves a comprehensive analysis of data from the Austin Animal Center to understand trends in animal intakes, outcomes, and stray locations.
+- [Project 5](https://github.com/gudashashank/Austin_Animal_Data_Analysis): This project involves a comprehensive analysis of data from the Austin Animal Center to understand trends in animal intakes, outcomes, and stray locations.
 By merging and analyzing multiple structured datasets, project aims to identify factors contributing to stray animal cases and develop strategies to address the issue.
 The analysis includes exploratory data analysis, preprocessing, and actionable insights to improve adoption rates and animal welfare.

 ---